 Another place to see near Bucharest, this time to the south, is the Comana forest.
 A trip to Comana starts at Comana monastery, the monastery founded by Vlad Tepes right on the bank of the Neajlov river.
 The monastery has thick, white walls that make it look like a fortress.

 From Comana monastery a road goes to Comana forest and Neajlov delta.
 You can stop in Comana Adventure Park and try the trails on trees.
 You can also walk the alleys until you reach the heart of the delta, rent a boat to explore the delta without disturbing its inhabitants or go on a train ride around the area.

 This way you can admire the different birds and animals that live here: swans, dragonflies, wild ducks etc. Neajlov delta has over 141 species of birds, 19 species of fish and 31 species of mammals, ranking second as biodiversity after the Danube Delta reservation.

 Near Comana adventure park starts the forest.
 Get lost on its paths and go visit the Walnut fountain.
 It is also a great place for biking.

 On weekends the location is quite crowded, but during the week it is a pleasure to spend time here, especially if you want to explore a delta, but you don’t have enough time for the Danube Delta.

-Attraction near Bucharest: Chitila Dendrological Park
+Attractions near Bucharest: Chitila Dendrological Park

 In autumn, the colours of the leaves here show you that you don’t have to go far to enjoy the autumn’s shades.
 The forest paths are excellent for those looking for bike routes near Bucharest.

-Trip to the monasteries near Bucharest
+The monasteries near Bucharest

 There are several monasteries around Bucharest that you can visit if you want to discover the orthodox culture.
 The Cernica monastery and Pasarea monastery have the advantage of the surrounding forest.
 After you visit them, you can rest in the shade of the trees.